Strangemother/django-trim/docs/research/trim-docs.md

     + It can include links to all the files in the `srcdocs` directory.
     + It can be generated automatically or manually.

+### Notes on URLS

+Unlike a standard site, this is designed to iterate directories as top-level.
+Therefore the URL is built through the existing file structure - not a predefined URL structure.

-Notes on a readme
+### Notes on a readme

 A readme file is special.
 A directory expectes a `readme.md` file.
 If it doesn't exist, it will look for `_index.md` or `_contents.md`.

 + readme.md
-+ _index.md
++ \_index.md

 If they dont exist, a readme will be generated with the contents of the directory.

+### Special Vars

+Some variables require a large stack, e.g. the page url.
+It should be pulled from:

++ The markdown meta slug: `slug: my-page-slug`
++ The markdown meta title: `title: My Page Title`
++ The `# Markdown Title` as the `title`
++ The filename, `my-page-filename.md`

+In all cases slugified for the specified URL format (probably dashes `-`)

+Somehow this may need to be a config file.

 ## View Tagging

 A markdown file can be tagged with a view, which allows for custom processing of the file.
 However, sometimes a view is needed, of which isn't a markdown file such as an index or contents file.